juliusgh/dolfinx-demos/dolfin-dolfinx-cheatsheet.md

 DOLFINx does no longer use wildcard imports.
 Some of the reasons for this are for instance listed at: <https://rules.sonarsource.com/python/RSPEC-2208>

-However, many code with legacy DOLFIN used wildcard imports:
+However, wildcard imports have often been used for DOLFIN:

 ```python
 from dolfin import *